hamzaaboutaleb/Machine-Learning-Algorithms/Algorithms_theory/Interview questions.md

 - ***Elastic Net:** Combines both L1 and L2 penalties to balance feature selection and weight reduction.
 - **Dropout (for Neural Networks)** Randomly drops neurons during training to avoid over-reliance on specific nodes.

-5. Explain Lasso and ridge regularization, How do they help elastic net regularization ?
+5. __Explain Lasso and ridge regularization, How do they help elastic net regularization ?__
 ---
-- Lasso Regularization(L1) : Lasso adds a penalty equal to the absolute values of the models weights to the loss function. it can shrink some weights to exaclty zero, performing feature selection.
+- __Lasso Regularization(L1)__ : Lasso adds a penalty equal to the absolute values of the models weights to the loss function. it can shrink some weights to exaclty zero, performing feature selection.
-- Ridge regularization : it adds a penalty equal to the square of the models weights to the loss function . it reduces large wights but does not set them to zero, helping generalization <br>
+- __Ridge regularization__ : it adds a penalty equal to the square of the models weights to the loss function . it reduces large wights but does not set them to zero, helping generalization <br>
 __Key differences__ :
-	 - ****Lasso (L1):**** Can set weights to zero → feature selection.
+	 - ***Lasso (L1):** Can set weights to zero → feature selection.
 Use it when we have many irrelevant features.
-	- ****Ridge (L2):**** Reduces weights but keeps all features → no feature elimination.
+	- ***Ridge (L2):** Reduces weights but keeps all features → no feature elimination.
 Use when all features are useful but want to avoid overfitting.
--Elastic net regularization : combines both l1 and l2 penalties , balancing feature selection and weight reduction.
+-__Elastic net regularization__ : combines both l1 and l2 penalties , balancing feature selection and weight reduction.
 It is especially useful when features are correlated , as it avoids lasso's limitation of picking only one feature from a group .

-5. What are different model evaluation techniques in machine learning ?
+5. __What are different model evaluation techniques in machine learning ?__
 ---
-Model evaluation techniques are used to assess how well a machine learning model performs on unseen data, choosing the right technique depends on the type of problem like classification , regression m etc and type of dataset we have.
+Model evaluation techniques are used to assess how well a machine learning model performs on unseen data, choosing the right technique depends on the type of problem like classification , regression etc and type of dataset we have.
 - Train-test split : divide data into training and testing sets like 70:30 or 80:20 to evaluate model performance on unseen data. here 70% data will be used for training and 30% will be used to test accuracy of model.
 - cross-validation : split data into k folds , train on k-1 folds validate on the remaining fold and average the results to reduce bias
 - Confusion matrix (for classification) : counts True Positives , True Negatives ,False Positives and False Negatives